Andressance/Discord.py-simple-moderator-bot/README.md

 -You must change some values in the bot code, guild (server) ID and the bot token.

--All in the code is specified whith comments about what does every line.
+-All in the code is specified with comments about what does every line.

 -Feel free to use it in all servers you want.
 --------------------------------------------------------------------